What is Noncontributory Short-term Disability (STD)?

 All benefit-eligible employees are automatically enrolled in the Noncontributory short-term disability benefit.
 You can reference your enrollment and plan document anytime through your Justworks account.
 Select the “Benefits” > “Ancillary Benefits” section of your Justworks account, then scroll to the Short-term Disability (STD) Insurance icon.

-What income covered by STD?
+What income is covered by STD?

 Only Basic earnings and commissions are included in the calculation of benefit payment.
 The benefit payment does not include, but is not limited to: